The History of the Prawn Cocktail

 Although its conception has been credited to both Berni Inns and Fanny Craddock, in reality, it was a miner in 19th century California.
-According to legend, this miner would order oysters with vinegar, Worcestershire sauces, Tabasco, ketchup, and horseradish.
+According to legend, this miner would order oysters with vinegar, Worcestershire sauce, Tabasco, ketchup, and horseradish.
 His unique combination was named an oyster cocktail.
-It’s popularity grew and soon, over American coastal cities, seafood cocktail was taking over.
+Its popularity grew and soon, over American coastal cities, the seafood cocktail was taking over.

 Naturally, the recipe developed over time and varied depending on the region.
 The ‘cocktail sauce’ could be found over crab, prawns, oyster, and all other types of seafood.
 It was a quick and tasty solution for hungry diners.
 Even the serving style of a wine glass came from America.
 During the prohibition, wine glasses became obsolete as they couldn’t contain alcohol.
 Budding entrepreneurs looked to filling them with prawn cocktail instead.

 Eventually, the prawn cocktail came across the Atlantic and the Marie Rose sauce became adopted.
 This sauce, which at the very least, can be comprised of two ingredients (ketchup and mayonnaise) was far sweeter than its American counterpart.
 For traditionalists, the Marie Rose sauce should also include lemon juice, brandy, and Worcestershire sauce.
 Then, this dish became popular amongst dinner parties with Fanny Craddock proving its sophisticated ease.